IncDrops/PollitGo/Users/testing/projects/nextn/README.md

         *   **Meticulously check `NEXTAUTH_URL`:**
             *   Ensure it exists.
             *   Ensure its value is the **full public URL of THAT SPECIFIC Vercel deployment** (e.g., `https://your-project-name.vercel.app` or `https://www.pollitago.com`). **It should NOT be `http://localhost:9003` for your Vercel deployment.**

-        *   If you are using a service like Firebase Studio that provisions Google Cloud Build, you need to ensure these variables are correctly passed to that Google Cloud Build environment.
-This might involve settings within Firebase Studio or directly in the Google Cloud Build trigger configuration if accessible.
+    4.  **FIREBASE STUDIO PROTOTYPES / GOOGLE CLOUD BUILD - MOST CRITICAL CHECKLIST:**
+        *   Firebase Studio prototypes are typically built using **Google Cloud Build**.
+The environment variables **MUST** be available to this Google Cloud Build process.
+        *   **How to set them:** This depends on how Firebase Studio configures its build triggers.
+            *   Look for settings within Firebase Studio related to "Environment Variables" for prototypes or builds.
+            *   Alternatively, you might need to go to the **Google Cloud Console -> Cloud Build -> Triggers**.
+Find the trigger associated with your Firebase Studio project/repository.
+Edit the trigger, and under "Advanced" or "Substitution variables" / "Environment variables," you need to add:
+                *   `_NEXTAUTH_SECRET` (Note: Cloud Build often requires secret variables to be prefixed with `_` if they are not directly from Secret Manager, or you'd link it to a Secret Manager secret).
+Value: Your strong, random secret.
+                *   `_NEXTAUTH_URL` (or `NEXTAUTH_URL`).
+Value: The **full public URL of your prototype** (e.g., `https://your-prototype-id.cloudworkstations.dev`).
+            *   It's crucial that these variables are available *at build time*.
+        *   **Verify `NEXTAUTH_SECRET` and `NEXTAUTH_URL` are reaching the build.**

-    4.  **LOCAL DEVELOPMENT (if building locally with `npm run build` or seeing issues with `npm run dev`):**
+    5.  **LOCAL DEVELOPMENT (if building locally with `npm run build` or seeing issues with `npm run dev`):**
         *   Ensure `NEXTAUTH_SECRET` and `NEXTAUTH_URL` are correctly set in your `.env.local` file (`NEXTAUTH_URL` should be `http://localhost:9003` locally).
         *   Stop your development server.
         *   **Delete the `.next` folder** in your project root.
 This clears any potentially corrupted build cache.
         *   Run `npm run build` again to test, or restart your development server (`npm run dev`).

-    5.  **REDEPLOY (Vercel/Cloud Build):** After confirming/setting environment variables in your hosting provider's settings, **you MUST trigger a new build/deployment**.
+    6.  **REDEPLOY (Vercel/Cloud Build):** After confirming/setting environment variables in your hosting provider's settings or build trigger, **you MUST trigger a new build/deployment**.
 This is crucial for the changes to take effect.
-On Vercel, use the "Redeploy" option (usually from the "Deployments" tab for the specific deployment).
+On Vercel, use the "Redeploy" option.
+For Firebase Studio prototypes, pushing a change to your repository usually triggers a new build.

 *   **"Internal Server Error" during Login/Signup (especially on Vercel/deployed):**
     1.  **Verify `NEXTAUTH_SECRET` and `NEXTAUTH_URL` on Vercel/deployment platform** as described above.
 This is the most common cause.
 An incorrect `NEXTAUTH_URL` (like `localhost`) will also cause this.